Yharooer/numix-green/README.md

-Numix is a modern flat theme with a combination of light and dark elements.
+Numix Green is a modern flat theme with a combination of light and dark elements.
 It supports Gnome, Unity, XFCE and Openbox.

+Numix Green is a fork of [Numix](https://github.com/shimmerproject/Numix).
 Numix is a part of the [Numix Project](http://numixproject.org).

 ### Manual installation